WalletConnect/walletconnect-docs/docs/api/sign/overview.md

 :::

-Install the `WalletConnectUnity` package from the [Github repo](https://github.com/WalletConnect/WalletConnectUnity)
+Install the `WalletConnectUnity` package from the [GitHub repo](https://github.com/WalletConnect/WalletConnectUnity)

 Once the `WalletConnectUnity` package is imported, create a new empty Game Object in your scene.
 This will hold the `WCSignClient` component and other required components.